Discordi0/Practice/HBT/Machines/Hospital.md

 A: Th3B3stH0sp1t4l9786!

+It needed a few tries because the connection just dies (every 10 min or so.) but i got it with the keyscan of meterpreter.

 Q13: [Path 2] On Hospital, what is the full path of the web root directory for the RoundCube instance?

 A: